OSGeoLabBp/tutorials/english/data_processing/lessons/nmea.rst

 .. note:: *Development tipps*:

     Get more columns from GGA sentences.
 Process more MNEA sentence types.
+	Modify Octave and gawk code to read not only GPS satellite GGA sentences.

 .. |nmea_png| image:: images/nmea.png
     :width: 170mm